This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Now, every time your task is checked, an email with your DocuSign document is sent out to your client and account manager for signing.

-If you’re looking to create a more advanced integration with DocuSign, you might consider adding a Zapier integration that sends your signed documents back to DropBox, Google Drive, or as a link back into your original checklist.
+If you’re looking to create a more advanced integration with DocuSign, you might consider adding a Zapier integration that sends your signed documents back to DropBox, Google Drive, or as a link back into your original workflow run.

 To be able to edit the fields you have mapped in your automation, or change the triggers or actions, you first need to turn off your automation using one of the toggle switches.

 There are no filters, delays, or formulas built into automations.
-To be able to utilize these types of functions, you might want to consider using a Zapier integration for your automation.
+To be able to utilize these types of functions, you might want to consider using a Zapier integration instead.

-If you would like to request that we add another app to our automations, you can do that from the automation tab in your template.
+If you would like to request that we add another app to our automations, you can do that from the help button in the bottom right corner of your screen.
+Click “Suggestions” and send us your request.

 If your automation stopped running, isn’t working as expected, or is showing errors, there might be a few reasons for this.
 Please check the following:

 You can check your automation run logs to see how your automations are running, or check for errors.
-You will find the automation run logs in two places, at the template level or on checklists.
+You will find the automation run logs in two places, either when viewing a workflow or on workflow runs.

-In your template on the automations tab, select an existing automation from the left side of your screen (highlighted in blue below).
-At the bottom of your page, you will see a list of all of the automation runs for that template.
-If your automation hasn’t run yet, you’ll see something similar to the below.
+In your workflow on the automations tab, select an existing automation from the left side of your screen (highlighted in blue below).
+At the bottom of your page, you will see a list of all of the automation runs for that workflow.
+If your automation hasn’t run yet, you’ll see a message letting you know.

-In a checklist, in the upper right-hand corner of your task list, you’ll see the lightning bolt icon.
-Click the icon to see the run logs for that particular checklist.
+In a workflow run, in the upper right-hand corner of your task list, you’ll see the lightning bolt icon.
+Click the icon to see the run logs for that particular workflow run.

 If you have any errors, click the word “Error” to expand more information on why your automation didn’t run.

-The lightning bolt icon will only show up on checklists that have automations configured on them.
+The lightning bolt icon will only show up on workflow runs that have automations configured on them.
 This is an automation’s idle state.

 When an automation is running, you’ll see the bolt change to the icon.